saltstack/salt/doc/topics/slots/index.rst

           - __slot__:salt:test.echo("hello")
           - __slot__:salt:test.echo("world")

-Serializing Data from Execution Modules
+Serializing data from execution modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also serialize data obtained from execution modules and write it to